-This tutorial shows you how to make a fabric caddy with two coordinating fabrics.
-The two showing are used to hold utensils for party guests.
+This tutorial shows you how to make a fabric caddy or bin with two coordinating fabrics.
+Perfect for use at a party or picnic to hold utensils or really so many things.

 Makes one bin - approx. 3 in. width x 9 in. length x 3 in. height